COMP90054-2023S1/A3_public_template/README.md

 1. Blind or Heuristic Search Algorithms (using general or domain-specific heuristic functions).
 2. Classical Planning (PDDL and calling a classical planner).
+> :loudspeaker:
+ The provided runnable planner file is `ff`.
+You need to call it in a linux environment (docker).
 3. Policy iteration or Value Iteration (Model-Based MDP).
 4. Monte Carlo Tree Search or UCT (Model-Free MDP).
 5. Reinforcement Learning – classical, approximate or deep Q-learning (Model-Free MDP).